railsgirls/guides.railsgirls.com/_pages/install/macos.md

 rbenv shell 3.1.3
 {% endhighlight %}

 Check that your `ruby` version matches what you installed.
-It will look something like the output below, make sure the `ruby 3.1.3` part matches.

 {% highlight sh %}
 ruby --version
-ruby 3.1.3p185 (2022-11-24 revision 1a6b16756e) [arm64-darwin22]
 {% endhighlight %}

+The output of which will look something like the text below.
+Make sure the `ruby 3.1.3` part matches.

+> ruby 3.1.3p185 (2022-11-24 revision 1a6b16756e) [arm64-darwin22]

 ### _3a7._ Install Rails: